pts/mkfs-bootable-minix1/README.md

 A Minix 1.5 kernel image consists of the following components (in this order): bootblok, kernel, mm, fs, init, menu, db.
 After booting, only the kernel, mm, fs and init components remain in memory.
-The Shoelace boot manager, in addition to booting a kernel image file, is able to boot a Minix kernel using the 4 in-memory component files (kernel, mm, fs and init).
+The ShoeLace bootloader, in addition to booting a kernel image file, is able to boot a Minix kernel using the 4 in-memory component files (kernel, mm, fs and init).
 To facilitate this, mkfs-bootable-minix1 provides the Perl script [split_minix_kernel.pl](split_minix_kernel.pl), which splits a Minix 1.5 kernel image to its 4 in-memory component files.
 It's also possible to save disk space by splitting, because the NUL bytes of BSS sections are included